fixyldev/InvisibleArmorModel/README.md

 [<img src="https://github.com/fixyldev/fixyldev/blob/main/download/curseforge.svg" height="80">](https://curseforge.com/minecraft-bedrock/addons/invisible-armor-model)

 ## 🗒️ Description
 Invisible Armor Model is a resource pack for Minecraft Java and Bedrock Edition that removes the visual model of armor.
-This includes every vanilla armor, except the Elytra and the Turtle Shell.
+This includes every vanilla armor for players, except elytras and turtle shells.
 Keep in mind that other players may still be able to see armors as usual, since resource packs are client-side.
-For Minecraft versions older than 1.21.2, armor trims on Turtle Shells will be invisible as well, and capes may float mid-air if you're wearing a chestplate.
-These issues are no longer present for Minecraft versions 1.21.2 and later, and were due to limitations of resource packs.
+For Minecraft versions below 1.21.2, armor trims on turtle shells will be invisible as well, and capes may float mid-air if you're wearing a chestplate.
+These issues are no longer present for Minecraft versions 1.21.2 and above, and were due to limitations of resource packs.

 ## ✨ Features
 - Removes the visual model of vanilla armor (making them invisible)
-- Doesn't affect Elytras, Turtle Shells, dog and horse armor
+- Doesn't affect elytras, turtle shells, wolf and horse armor